 The first dance was held in a high school gym 100 times to big for the 60 kids in attendance.
 Tony used his home stereo and a collection of cd’s to celebrate Earth Day with a daytime dance.

-For weeks the students talked about the fun they had and the plans began for Earthstock II.
+For weeks the students talked about the fun they’d had, and plans began for Earthstock II.
 Each year a few more schools came, and the party grew.
-In 1998, Earthstock found its new home at “McMennamin’s Crystal Ballroom.”
+In 1998, Earthstock found its new home at “McMennamin’s Crystal Ballroom” in southwest Portland.
 With its ballbearing floor and classic Portland history, Earthstock had hit the big time.

 By 2001, Earthstock had grown from a group of 60 kids in a gym, to 400 kids in one of Portland’s hottest night spots.
-The Crystal was opened in 1914 and has hosted bands like the Grateful Dead, Tina Turner, and continues bringing popular acts like Liz Phair and the Indigo Girls.
+The Crystal opened in 1914 and has hosted bands such as the Grateful Dead, Tina Turner, Nirvana (and many others) and continues to attract popular acts such as Liz Phair and the Indigo Girls.
 For Earthstock to take its place on their wall of fame is a true honor.

-In 2008, Earthstock took another huge leap, with students coming from Vancouver, Battleground, Hillsboro, Salem, Sandy and all parts in between.
-Earthstock now entertains over 700 students and staff and is rapidly becoming one the largest events of its kind in the country.
+In 2008, Earthstock took another huge leap, with students coming from Vancouver, Wash., Battleground, Wash., and Oregon cities Hillsboro, Salem, and Sandy … and all parts in between.
+Earthstock now entertains more than 700 students, staff and volunteers, and is rapidly becoming one the largest events of its kind in the country.